 To the east is Sacromonte.
 This area is built into the hillside and contains numerous cave homes, mostly owned by the large gypsy community in the area.
 Staying in Albaicin or Realejo places you a few footsteps from this eccentric neighbourhood.

 The more modern parts of the city are further outside of the centre.
 In the trendy southern Zaidin neighbourhood, for example, you’ll discover large department stores, upscale restaurants, and busy nightclubs.

 No matter where you stay, you’ll be within walking distance of the old quarters and shopping centres.

-Some of the best places to stay in Granada for travellers include:
+The best places to stay in Granada include: